postmanlabs/labs-docs/_posts/01_postman/05_environments_and_globals/2017-05-04-manage_environments.md

 3. Enter a name for the new environment.
 4. Add the variables you want to save as key-value pairs.
 5. Click Add.

-Click the gear icon in the upper right corner of the Postman app and select "Manage Environments".
-In addition to creating and sharing an environment, you can also duplicate, export, and delete an environment.
-This is also where you can import an environment as a single JSON file.

 ### **Selecting an active environment**